psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 came, so I gave up.

-I ran the catalogs for my 2019 pictures in parallel for a while until it was clear this new Lightroom did most of the things that the old one did.
+I ran the catalogs for my 2019 pictures in parallel for a while until it was clear this new Lightroom did most of the things that I needed it to do.
 Digital cameras are so good these days that even a photo dork's needs for elaborate post processing are pretty limited now.
 My main gripes about the new tool are that the navigation through the user interface is weird, they moved a few key commands around, and there is no clear way to make a